Bro (2023 film): Theatrical

 Bro was theatrically released on 28 July 2023.

 Home media

-Satellite rights are owned by Zee Telugu and digital streaming rights by Netflix.
-The film premiered on Netflix from 25 August 2023 in Telugu and dubbed versions of Hindi, Tamil, Kannada and Malayalam languages.
+The film began streaming on Netflix from 25 August 2023 in Telugu and dubbed versions of Hindi, Tamil, Kannada and Malayalam languages.
 It was premiered on television on Zee Telugu on 15 October 2023.

 Reception

 Neeshita Nyayapati of The Times of India rated the film 2 out of 5 stars and wrote, "BRO could’ve been the poignant tale of a man who had to grow up a little too fast and, in the process, forgets to make the most of his life.
 What you get instead is a film that loses steam as it progresses with the messaging lost in the chaos of it all.
 This one is a missed opportunity."
 Balakrishna Ganeshan of The News Minute rated the film 2 out of 5 stars and wrote, "The biggest drawback of BRO is its stage-play-like treatment of the story.
 It is too artificial to be believable.
 The predictable narrative makes us want more than the fun exchanges between Time and Markandeya."
 Raghu Bandi of The Indian Express rated the film 2 out of 5 stars and wrote, "Pawan Kalyan again plays god in a film that takes his political persona one step further."

 Janani K of India Today rated the film 2 out of 5 stars and wrote, "What worked in the Tamil version failed to work in the Telugu reboot because of its commercialisation."
 Priyanka Sundar of Firstpost rated the film 1.5 out of 5 stars and wrote "A few good laughs in a movie that spans 2 hours 5 minutes is not enough.
 The film more often than not placed higher value on nostalgia than story telling."
 Subhash K Jha of Zoom TV rated the film 1.5 out of 5 stars and wrote "Poor Sai Dharam Tej!
 His character is constantly grumpy and cranky as if the actor, more than the character, knows time is running out."
 Sowmya Rajendran of Moneycontrol reviewed the film and wrote, "Bro could have been an interesting commentary on how patriarchy forces men into the provider role, and how pressuring that is."